udaan-iitt/website/src/posts/blog/intime.md

 It's time that the institute had another look at these policies.
 The concerns above are valid and need to be addressed.
 A healthy debate and discussion on these policies is required, where the institute can address these concerns and work with students to find a new solution.
 It’s not going to be easy, but it is needed.

- > as discussed during Student Leadership Conclave 2021 conducted by IIT Gandhinagar
+<small>* as discussed during Student Leadership Conclave 2021 conducted by IIT Gandhinagar</small>